photoprism/photoprism-docs/docs/getting-started/troubleshooting/logs.md

 === "Docker Logs"

     You can run this command to watch the Docker service logs, including the last 100 messages (omit `--tail=100` to see them all, and `-f` to output only the last logs without watching them):

     ```bash
     docker compose logs -f --tail=100
     ```

-    To enable [debug mode](../config-options.md), set `PHOTOPRISM_DEBUG` to `"true"` in the `environment:` section of the `photoprism` service (or use the `--debug` flag when running the `photoprism` command directly):
+    A good way to troubleshoot configuration issues is to increase the log level.
+To enable [trace log mode](../config-options.md), set `PHOTOPRISM_LOG_LEVEL` to `"trace"` in the `environment:` section of the `photoprism` service (or use the `--trace` flag when running the `photoprism` command directly):

     ```yaml
     services:
       photoprism:
         environment:
-          PHOTOPRISM_DEBUG: "true"
+          PHOTOPRISM_LOG_LEVEL: "trace"
+          ...
     ```

+    Now [restart all services](../docker-compose.md#step-2-start-the-server) for your changes to take effect:

+    ```bash
+    docker compose stop
+    docker compose up -d
+    ```

-    Then restart all services for the changes to take effect.
-It can be helpful to keep Docker running in the foreground while debugging so that log messages are displayed directly.
-To do this, omit the `-d` parameter when restarting:
+    It can also be helpful to keep Docker running in the foreground while debugging, so that log messages are displayed directly.
+To do this, omit the `-d` parameter when (re)starting:

     ```bash
     docker compose stop
     docker compose up
     ```

     !!! note ""